 Your child's teacher is always your first point of contact.
 In most cases, they will be able to answer all your questions.
-Parents are encouraged to make an appointment with the teacher to discuss questions or concerns in person.
-Brief, polite emails are appreciated.
+Parents are encouraged to make an appointment with the teacher to discuss questions or concerns in person if need be.